top of page

 Yes, we offer a "rushed order" service for an additional fee of 25%-50% depending on complexity and desired completion time.
 A rush order means the RC Hotcoats crew will stop all other projects to ensure the completion of your parts.

-Are You Able To Color Match?
+Are We Able To Color Match?

 Yes, many popular colors can be matched with powder coat such as automotive colors.
 If a direct match isn't available for the color you want to achieve, we will test samples until we can produce a color that matches.